Prepare Mount Pulag Hike: What To Expect And What To Bring

-IMPORTANT: DENR imposed hikers to bring portable fire extinguishers and safety whistles if they will be camping overnight.
-The authorities do not want another fire to spread in the mountains like what happened last 2018.
+- DENR imposed hikers to bring portable fire extinguishers and safety whistles if they will be camping overnight.
+The authorities do not want another fire to spread in the mountains like last 2018.
 See the article about this rule here.

-IMPORTANT: Bringing garbage bags is required as we should be responsible for making Mount Pulag national park clean.
-We must bring down the food wrappers and plastic bottles we used.
+- Bringing garbage bags is required as everyone should be responsible for making Mount Pulag national park clean.
+Visitors must carry down the used food wrappers and plastic bottles.

-Ambaguio is the longest of all the four, and Akiki is the toughest.
+Ambaguio is the longest of all four, and Akiki is the toughest.

 Is Mount Pulag Recommended For Beginners?